-WHAT ABOUT ESSENTIAL SKILLS:
+WHAT ABOUT SKILLS FOR SUCCESS:

-For a successful career in Sheet Metal, you should have an aptitude for electronics and a curiosity about how things work - numeracy and thinking.
+For a successful career in Sheet Metal, you should have an aptitude for electronics and a curiosity about how things work - numeracy and adaptability.
 You must be courteous and tactful, and have good communication and listening skills for dealing with customers' needs.
-Good math, computer and problemsolving skills are important assets for working in this profession.
-Document use is another essential skill that is necessary in this trade area.
+Good math, computer and problem-solving skills are important assets for working in this profession.
+Reading is another Skills for Success that is necessary in this trade area.